EvidentSecurity/esp-sdk-ruby/docs/CustomSignatureDefinitionsApi.md

 api_instance = ESP::CustomSignatureDefinitionsApi.new

-custom_signature_definition_id = 56 # Integer | Custom Signature Definition Id
+custom_signature_definition_id = 56 # Integer | ID of Custom Signature Definition

 begin
-  #A successful call to this API activates and returns a specific custom signature definition identified by the id parameter.
+  #A successful call to this API marks the definition for activation.
+The definition will go into the 'validating' state and will be tested before activating.
 The definition must have a status of editable to be activated.
   result = api_instance.activate(custom_signature_definition_id)
   p result
 rescue ESP::ApiError => e